Are you struggling to choose between a three-wheel or four-wheel stroller? Are you wondering what the difference is?

 Although sturdy, three-wheelers tend to be larger to transport or store.
 While they fold quite easily, the jumbo wheels and bulkiness make them cumbersome to load into the trunk of a car.

-If space is tight, you may find the wheels need to be detached to fit the stroller in.
+If space is tight, you may need to detach the wheels to fit the stroller.
 When you’re handling a squirming toddler, this can make life a little tricky.

-These strollers aren’t what you’d call lightweight either.
-Great for enhancing your workout, but not so much for collapsing and carrying up stairs.
+These strollers aren’t exactly lightweight, either.
+They’re great for enhancing your workout but not so much for collapsing and carrying them up stairs.

 Measure Up